-Sessions during the day will include:
+Sessions during the day included:

 - Why animal source foods are critical for nutrition, especially during the first 1000 days of life